No-Bake Energy Bar Recipe for Gluten-Free and Paleo Diets

 Health Benefits of Dates

-Our ancestors ate wholesome, nutritious foods and one of them was Meedjool dates.
+Our ancestors ate wholesome, nutritious foods, and one of them was Medjool dates.
 Dates are very dense, keeping you full for a longer period of time.
 Some groups throughout history, leading lifestyle reminiscent of hunters and gatherers, relied heavily on dates.

 If you've never considered adding dried dates to your recipes, start considering it now!
 A good organic date is just about the closest thing to candy that nature produces.
 Although they have more calories than most fruits, they make up for it by being an excellent substitute for heavily processed candy and snacks.
 When comparing ounces, they are a better choice.